castortut/castor-web/README.md

 1. npm start

-Changes in master are published automatically.
+Changes in master branch are published automatically.